 Sulfur is found in drywall particularly from China.
 Sulfur reacts with trace amounts of water (humidity) to form hydrogen sulfide and sulfuric acid.

 Pyrite (iron sulfide) also known as “fool’s gold” is a very common mineral.
-It is present in gypsum mined to make drywall.
-There are small amounts in US gypsum and much larger amounts in gypsum mined in China.
+It is present in gypsum and mined to make drywall.
+There are small amounts of gypsum in the U.S. and much larger amounts in gypsum mined in China.
 The pyrite ends up in the drywall.
 While this is not a big deal when it comes to home construction, you do not want it in your gun safe.
 Pyrite (Iron sulfide) reacts with oxygen and water to form iron and sulfur in the forms of iron oxide-hydroxide (rust) and sulfuric acids.

 Sulfuric acid is particularly aggressive when it comes to corroding metal.

 Ferrooxidans – Bacteria

 This is a type of bacteria that eats metal.
 It lives on the pyrite in the drywall.
 It is this bacterium that breaks down pyrite into iron hydroxide and sulfur-based acids.
 However, it doesn’t stop there.
 Ferrooxidans will consume many other metals.
 Ferrooxidan bacterium are used in mining operations to strip metals in low-grade ore.